digimbyte/koa-firebase-auth/README.md

-# Koa Firebase Middleware
+# Koa Firebase Auth
-A simple middleware for authentication in Koa 2 with Firebase, This library using the [Firebase Admin](https://github.com/firebase/firebase-admin-node) for verify and authentication from Firebase database.
+A simple middleware for authentication in Koa 2 with Firebase, This library using the [Firebase Admin](https://github.com/firebase/firebase-admin-node) for verify and authentication from Firebase database or local memory only.
+# This is a work in progress and is not intended for use
+My goal is to update the dependencies to be more lite weight in general, support redis and local storage over any databases with large backends unless its absolutely needed.
+We will do this by setting up custom listeners and internal config of preferences.

+by default, we will only use Redis for in memory only authentication. used for small scale applications.
+Possibly support firebase realtime for small to medium applications but only for instance sharding purposes. for true large applications, it would be best to use custom listeners where users can define their own operations.

 ## Requires
 * KOA.js version 2+